charmockridge/FootageTool/README.md

 * Fixed render error - uninstall all packages (installed with pip) and reinstall following the **Installation** steps
 * Made a modification to the update assister
 * Added additional information relating to rendering within the application
+* Option to allow user-defined fps and audio bitrate

 ## Future Implements and Updates
 Within the near future expect to see the following fixes and changes:

-* Render in with user-defined resolution, fps and audio bitrate
 * Display quality details of inputted .mp4 file
 * Display quality details of rendered video
 * The ability to see marked times whilst recording